CAM's relevance to EU health policies

 Professional CAM associations consider user safety as paramount and have therefore established guidelines for training, certification and practice, as well as requiring professional insurance and operating robust codes of ethics and complaints procedures.

-Over the last few decades an increasing amount of research has been published on the effectiveness of CAM modalities, notably acupuncture, anthroposophic medicine, herbal medicine, homeopathy, massage, naturopathy, reflexology, shiatsu, traditional Chinese medicine and others in peer-reviewed scientific journals.
-Research ranges from basic science studies related to identifying potential mechanisms of action, to randomised controlled clinical trials in humans and animals, to observational cohort studies, to comparative effectiveness studies, to cost-effectiveness studies and health services research.
-Read more at Research.
+Over the last few decades, an increasing amount of research has been published on the effectiveness of CAM modalities, notably acupuncture, anthroposophic medicine, herbal medicine, homeopathy, massage, naturopathy, reflexology, shiatsu, traditional Chinese medicine and others in peer-reviewed scientific journals.
+Research ranges from basic science studies related to identifying potential mechanisms of action to randomised controlled clinical trials in humans and animals, to observational cohort studies, to comparative effectiveness studies, to cost-effectiveness studies and health services research.
+Read more in our Research section.

 CAM and cost-effective healthcare provision

 Supporting good health and prevention of illness is now recognised as having the greatest cost-effective and health outcome potential both for citizens and health systems.
 Good health is a value in itself and promoting the well-being of its peoples is enshrined in article 3 the Treaty of Lisbon.
 Good health is now also recognised as an economic driver as well as a cohesive force in families and communities.
 The strategic aim of the EU Commission “Health for Growth” seeks substantially healthy longevity.

 CAM modalities are typically not dependent on complex and expensive technological interventions, instead of providing low-cost treatments.
 In contrast with conventional prescription drugs, homeopathic, herbal and anthroposophic medicines are generic, non-patentable medicinal substances that are produced at relatively low costs.
 By and large, they do not incur any further costs caused by adverse effects.